Eejit43/advent-of-code/README.md

-# 2024-advent-of-code
+# advent-of-code

-This repository contains work on the [2024 Advent of Code](https://adventofcode.com/2024).
+This repository contains work on the [Advent of Code](https://adventofcode.com).